-- You can test this Smoke/CO Alarm by pressing and holding the Test/ Silence button on the Alarm cover until Alarm Voice says "Testing" (typ-During testing, you will see and hear the following sequence: - The Alarm Voice will say "Testing."
+You can test this Smoke/CO Alarm by pressing and holding the Test/ Silence button on the Alarm cover until Alarm Voice says "Testing" (typically 3-5 seconds).

+During testing, you will see and hear the following sequence

+- The Alarm Voice will say "Testing."
 The Horn will sound 3 beeps, pause, 3 beeps.
-The Alarm Voice will say "Warning, evacuate smoke in [Location, example: "Hallway"].
+The Alarm Voice will say "Warning, evacuate smoke in [Location, example: "Kitchen"].
 Evacuate."
-The Power LED flashes Red. • Next the Horn will sound 4 beeps, pause, 4 beeps.
-The Alarm Voice will say "Warning, evacuate carbon monoxide in [Location, example: "Hallway"].
+The Power/ Smoke LED flashes Red and the CO LED will be Off. - Next the Horn will sound 4 beeps, pause, 4 beeps, The Alarm.
+Voice will say "Warning, evacuate carbon monoxide in [Location, example: "Kitchen"].
 Evacuate."
-The LED flashes Red.
+The Power/Smoke LED will be Off and the CO LED flashes Red.

-f the unit does not alarm, make sure it has been activated correctly, and test again.
-If the unit still does not alarm, replace it immediately
+If the unit does not alarm, make sure the batteries are correctly installed, and test again.
+If the unit still does not alarm, replace it immediately.